 In December 1997, we entered into two license agreements with Signal Pharmaceuticals, Inc. under which each party licensed to the other certain patent rights and biological materials for use in defined fields.
 An initial disagreement as to the interpretation of the licensed rights was resolved by the parties, and the agreements are operating in accordance with their terms.
-Celgene has now acquired Signal.
+Signal has now been acquired by Celgene.
 Each agreement with Signal will terminate at the expiration of all patents licensed under it, but the licensing party can terminate earlier if the other party breaches its obligations under the agreement or declares bankruptcy.
-Further, the party receiving the license can terminate the agreement at any time upon notice to the other party.
+Also, the party receiving the license can terminate the agreement at any time upon notice to the other party.
 Under these agreements, we must reimburse Signal for payments it must make to the University of California based on products we develop and for 50% of certain other payments Signal must make.